-Well, hello there fellow scuba addict!
-Are you looking for a diagnoses or confirmation that you are indeed addicted to scuba diving?
-Let us help you by talking you through 10 tell-tale signs of addiction to how we can help you through them (actually no, we won’t do that).
-And remember:
+Well, hello there fellow scuba addict.
+Are you looking for a diagnosis or confirmation that you are indeed addicted to scuba diving?
+Let us help by talking you through 10 tell-tale signs of underwater addiction.

-2. Your dive computer is a permante fixture on your arm
+2. Your dive computer is a permanent fixture on your wrist

 3. You own more dive t-shirts than normal t-shirts

-4. When you actually shower and put on 'real people clothes' you get a pretty huge reaction
+4. When you actually dress up and put on ‘real people clothes’ you get a huge reaction

-"Yes, this is what I really look like when I don't have a burnt nose, salt water in my hair and have actually brushed it"
+“Yes, this is what I really look like when I don’t have a burnt nose or salt water in my hair, and I’ve actually brushed it”

 5. You only travel to places you can dive